quokkawiki/coursework-python/README.md

 -   [`environment.yml`](./environment.yml)&nbsp;&mdash;&nbsp;Conda environment configuration
 -   [`database.sqlite`](./database.sqlite)&nbsp;&mdash;&nbsp;The database we'll be using

+## Database

+Initially, I did this with a PostgreSQL database and I included a Docker Compose with a migration script and environment variables, but then I realized that's really fucking stupid and overkill for this project, so I switched to SQLite3 instead.

+You can see how I did the setup in the commit history (up to commit `9b7937b`) if you want.

 ## Setup instructions

 I wanted this environment to be as replicable as possible, so here's how to replicate this environment on your machine:

-### Database

-Initially, I did this with a PostgreSQL database and I included a Docker Compose with a migration script and environment variables, but then I realized that's really fucking stupid and overkill for this project, so I switched to SQLite3 instead.

-You can see how I did the setup in the commit history (up to commit `9b7937b`) if you want.

-### Python

 This Python environment is running in [Anaconda](<https://en.wikipedia.org/wiki/Anaconda_(Python_distribution)>) _([download instructions](/docs/getting-started/anaconda/install#macos-linux-installation))_ for replicability.

-To create the Python environment, simply run
+To create the Python environment, simply run:

 ```
 $ conda env create -f environment.yml